Pattern Day Trader Protection (PDT) at Alpaca

-In order to prevent our customers from unintentionally being designated as a Pattern Day Trader (PDT), Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
+In order to prevent Alpaca Brokerage Account customers from unintentionally being designated as a Pattern Day Trader (PDT), the Alpaca Trading platform checks the PDT rule condition every time an order is submitted from a customer.
 If the order could potentially result in the account being flagged as a PDT, the order is rejected, and API returns error with HTTP status code 403 (Forbidden).
-Below is the detail of how this protection works.

 A day trade is defined as a round-trip pair of trades within the same day.
 A buy must be occur first and then a sell of the same security must come later in the day.
 The inverse does not make a day trade.
 While selling short and covering the short on the same day is also considered a day trade, Alpaca does not currently support short selling so we will not cover short selling in this document.

 An account is designated as a Pattern Day Trader if it makes four (4) day trades within five (5) business days.
 Day trades less than this criteria will not flag the account for PDT.

 Alpaca Trading platform monitors the number of day trades for the account for the past 5 business days and rejects a newly submitted order if it could potentially result in the account being flagged for PDT.
 This protection triggers only when the account equity is less than $25,000 at the time of order submission.